xomachine/SteamForwarder/README.md

 steam\_api.dll.so and service tools.
 Service tools may also be devided to user tools and developer tools.

-For a moment there is only one user tool - `app_install.py`.
-This script performs downloading of the game and prepares SteamForwarder to work with this game, including the run scripts creation and steam\_api.dll.so building.
+For a moment there is only one user tool - `sf_install`.
+This script tells steam or steamcmd to download the game and prepares SteamForwarder to work with this game, including the run scripts creation and steam\_api.dll.so building.
 It has arbitary user-friendly interface with many settings managed by command line switches.